pwsiegel/pwsiegel.github.io/_posts/tech/2019-05-05-nested-spark.md

 +------+---------------------------+
 ```

-Note that Spark fills missing fields with `null`.
 For array columns the `explode` function (available in the module `pyspark.sql.functions`) is handy; here is how to build a DataFrame of all parent / child relationships in the data:

 ```python